OIgboerika/OIgboerika_EventLocatorApp-FinalSummative/README.md

-# Event Locator Application
+# Event Locator API

-A multi-user event locator application built with Node.js that allows users to discover events based on location and preferences.
+A platform for discovering and managing local events.

 ## Features